By Brian Schrader, Esq. and Barry Schwartz, Esq., CEDS

 The retention schedule never trumps a hold obligation.
-Indeed, several of the cases we’ve included involve companies who were sanctioned based largely for failing to suspect their purge process – both electronic and paper.
-If you anticipate litigation, you must issue a hold and address and suspend any impacted systems or processes that might result in data loss, regardless of any retention policies or other issues.
+Indeed, several of the cases we’ve included involve companies who were sanctioned based largely for failing to suspend their purge process – both electronic and paper.
+If you anticipate litigation, you must issue a hold and suspend any impacted systems or processes that might result in data loss, regardless of any retention policies or other issues.

 That said, if information was deleted because of an ongoing defensible data retention and purge process, and a legal hold obligation first arises later, after any purge has taken place, then there should be no exposure because there was no reason to retain that data at that time.

 6. Do companies have an obligation to issue a hold and then preserve ESI contained on their employees' personal electronic devices, such as their smartphones, laptops and computers?

 Generally speaking, yes, and your legal hold notice should make that clear – it’s about the data, not about where that data sits.

 This is a rapidly evolving area of law that touches on personal privacy and many other issues, and there can be many factors in any given matter that can impact an organization’s responsibilities.
 And it’s not even really about just personal devices – the same standards generally apply to cloud storage solutions like Box, mobile apps like Evernote, and other solutions that your employees might use that could contain responsive information but that are not controlled by the organization.